Agile-Transformation/DevOps-Exercises/ProjectA.md

 2. Redeploy the webapp on port 8080.

-3. Configure and Connect the application to a back database server.
+3. Configure and Connect the application to a database server(open choice).

+4. Run Tests to validate all of the above.

 # Techstack/Tool Choice:

-1. Server Stack: Any virtualized platform -  Virtualbox/VMware/AWS/Openshift
+1. Platform: Openshift/Kubernetes/AWS or any PaaS

-2. Operating System: Linux (Redhat/Centos/Ubuntu)
+2. Operating System: Redhat/Centos

-3. Webserver: Apache/Nginx/LAMP/Tomcat etc
+3. Webserver: Apache/Nginx/LAMP/Tomcat

 4. CI: Jenkins/Go-cd

-5. Build Tool: Docker/MVN/NPM
+5. Build Tool: Docker/Maven/NPM

 5. Configuration Management: Ansible/Chef/Shell